inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 ---

-# Why documentation is so important?
+# Why does documentation matter?

 - You will forget (for sure)
 - Save your time to answer the questions from colleagues/collaborators
 - Help you to manage your project status
 - Help you to **write a paper**
-  - Good documentation is a great start to write a good paper
+  - Good documentation is a start to writing a good paper

 ---